loolooyyyy/konfigurations/README.md

 **Overrides**: Konfiguration sources can override each other.
 The first source which contains the requested key is selected and takes precendece.

-**Dfault values**: For non-existing keys, default values can be passed to `v(DEFAULT_VALUE)`
+**Default values**: For non-existing keys, default values can be passed to `v(DEFAULT_VALUE)`

 **Multi-Line String**s in JsonKonfigSource: as it uses Jackson, it's possible